 If you have any questions about any of the above, feel free to contact email@example.com and I will be happy to give some further insights.

 About the Author

-Charlie Clark is Owner of Minty Digital, a Google Partnered Agency who combines Paid Marketing and SEO to create integrated campaign strategies for global e-commerce clients.
+Charlie Clark is Owner of Minty Digital, a Google Partnered Agency that combines Paid Marketing and SEO to create integrated campaign strategies for global e-commerce clients.

-Charlie has advised strategies to a number of businesses worldwide ranging from startups to global organisations, such as IKEA & Decathlon.
+Charlie has advised strategies to a number of businesses worldwide ranging from startups to global organizations, such as IKEA & Decathlon.